rozum-robotics/Rozum-Servo-Drives-API/README.md

 # Rozum-Servo-Drives-API
-The `c` folder includes a library in the C language intended to enable control of Rozum Robotics servo motors.
+The `c` folder includes a library in the C language, which is intended to enable control of Rozum Robotics servo motors.
 The `java`, `python`, and `ruby` folders are wrappers for the library in the corresponding languages.
 For details of implementation in the three languages, see the Readme files in the respective folders.

-On-line ducumentation
+Online ducumentation
 https://rozum.com/support/docs/